tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_mouse_and_keyboard_interaction.md

         line(mouseX,mouseY, pmouseX,pmouseY)
 {% endhighlight %}

-Run the sketch and test the left mouse button.
+Run the sketch to test how the left mouse button works.

 <figure>
   <img src="{{ site.url }}/img/pitl07/mouse-interaction-left-button.png" />
-  <figcaption>You can determine the speed at which I drew by the colour intervals.</figcaption>
+  <figcaption>You can determine how I slowed down after each corner of the triangle (by the colour intervals).</figcaption>
 </figure>

 Now restructure the `if` statement to accommodate a centre-click that sets the stroke-weight to 3, and a right-click that incrementally increases the stroke thickness.